Radio Commentator and Author

 will assure one hundred per cent attendance.
 For the remainder,

-there should be at least two twentieth century works, and I don’t mean
+there should be at least two twentieth century works, and I don’t

-as Peter Grimes, The Carmelites, Wozzeck, Lulu.
+such as Peter Grimes, The Carmelites, Wozzeck,

-major theater.
+place in a major theater.
 The major theaters

 — such the Met, Chicago, and San Francisco